Skip to Content

 korean pear

-The Korean pear is a fruit that is native to Korea.
-It is also known as the Asian pear.
-The Korean pear has a round shape, and it can be eaten raw or cooked.
+As the name implies, the Korean pear is a fruit native to Korea, and it’s also known as the Asian pear.
+The pear is round and bigger than regular pears.

 6. Kaywa fruit